vmware-archive/nsxraml/md-version/nsxvapi.md

 * **get** *(secured)*: Retrieve the status of the specified Edge.

+The **edgeStatus** has the following possible states:
+* *GREEN*: Health checks are successful, status is good.
+* *YELLOW*: Intermittent health check failure.
+If health check fails for five consecutive times for all appliances, status will turn *RED*.
+* *GREY*: unknown status.
+* *RED*: None of the appliances for this NSX Edge are in a serving state.

 ### /4.0/edges/{edgeId}/techsupportlogs
 Working with NSX Edge Tech Support Logs
 ----